yvf/rust-ldap3/LDAP-primer.md

 specification deficiencies.

-The only standardized way of activating TLS is by first connecting in the clear to port 389, then issuing a special operation which starts the TLS handshake.
+The only standardized way of activating TLS is by first connecting in the clear to port 389, then issuing a special LDAP operation which requests the TLS handshake.
 This method, called StartTLS, is considered less secure than unconditional TLS establishment, and is discouraged in current usage.
-There is a de-facto standard for unconditional TLS connections, where the server listens on port 636.
+There is a de-facto standard for straight TLS connections, where the server listens on port 636.
 It's supported by everyone, but for some reason was never standardized, and it's doubtful that it will ever be.

-LDAP has a family of URL schemes which is pretty widely used for specifying connection and search parameters.
+LDAP has a family of URL schemes which are regularly used for specifying connection and search parameters.
 In the most basic usage, the scheme part is __ldap__ for clear connections, __ldaps__ for unconditional TLS, and __ldapi__ for UNIX domain sockets (definitely nonstandard but widely available on Unix-like systems.)
 The host part of